 A healthy commercial and industrial sector is important to our long-term growth, and I want Ferndale to be the friendliest, easiest city to open or operate a business in Oakland County.
 I’m committed to making sure every interaction a business owner has with the city supports their success.
 I created the Mayor’s Business Council to help make sure we meet that commitment.
 Since then, non-residential construction investment is up more than 35%, bringing our business vacancy rate down to its lowest level in years.
 In partnership with the Chamber of Commerce and the DDA, we’re united behind a common goal — an environment in Ferndale where businesses thrive and grow.

 Our downtown gets lots of attention, but it’s icing on the cake of what was already a strong community.
 Safe neighborhoods, outstanding police and fire service, a modern library, innovative programs for seniors and youth, good roads and sewers and outstanding city services may not make headlines, but they are the foundation of what makes Ferndale work.
-I’m working on a new Ferndale Clean Sweep program to make our neighborhoods more attractive, and I created the Blue Ribbon Commission on Ferndale Parks to find new ways to upgrade our 15 parks and recreation centers – and new ways to pay for them.
+I created the Blue Ribbon Commission on Ferndale Parks to find new ways to upgrade our 15 parks and recreation centers, and we’ll begin to see new features and improvements soon.

 Quality of Life